 🔴 Oil pressure warning (oil can icon)

 This is the most critical warning light on any vehicle.
-It means oil pressure has dropped to a level where engine bearings and camshafts are receiving inadequate lubrication.
-Metal-on-metal contact begins immediately.
+It means oil pressure has dropped to a dangerous level.
 Pull over and turn off the engine within seconds — not minutes.
 Check the oil level before restarting.
 Related codes: P0520, P0521, P0522.

 The engine has exceeded its maximum safe operating temperature.
 Pull over immediately and turn off the engine.
 Do not remove the radiator cap while hot.
-Common causes: coolant leak, failed thermostat, broken water pump, clogged radiator.
 Related code: P0217.

 The charging system is not maintaining battery voltage.
-The alternator may have failed.
 The vehicle will run on battery power alone — typically 20–45 minutes before electrical systems begin failing.
 Drive directly to a shop.
 Related codes: P0562, P0620.

 🔴 Brake warning light

-If the handbrake is not applied, a red brake warning light means low brake fluid level — potentially indicating a brake fluid leak or severely worn brake pads.
-Do not drive with reduced braking ability.
+If the handbrake is not applied, a red brake warning light means low brake fluid level — potentially a brake fluid leak or severely worn brake pads.
 Have it inspected immediately.

 The supplemental restraint system has detected a fault.
 Airbags may not deploy in a crash.
 Related codes: B0001, B0002.